adenchua/forge/README.md

 ## How to setup repository

+> :warning: This repository supports Node versions `18` and above

 1. Ensure `node` and `npm` is installed
 2. Run `npm install` command from your terminal to install the necessary dependencies
 3. Populate `/config/config.json` file.
 See the section on **Config File** below for more details on how to populate the fields